No media found.

 Saleem began his social work career as a residential social worker with looked after children and young people.
 He has also worked with children with disabilities in a short breaks home and with adults with learning disabilities living in the community.
 Saleem spent time working in the private sector in London before moving to Leeds in 1992 to undertake the Diploma in Social Work.
 Having qualified in 1994 he worked as a social worker and then a manager at all levels in the service until his appointment to his current post in December 2011.

 Below Saleem explains about our approach to recruitment and retention and about opportunities we are recruiting to.

 As part of our succession plan for the service we have recently made significant investment in the recruitment and training of Newly Qualified Social Workers.
 We are of course extremely committed to strengthening our core social work teams by recruiting and developing experienced staff.

 We offer a generous financial package for Social Work colleagues which includes a relocation grant of up to £8,000, a maximum of thirty three days annual leave, and the opportunity to join the West Yorkshire Pension Scheme.
 Colleagues can also take advantage of various benefits including childcare vouchers, a bike to work scheme and high street discount vouchers.
-More information can be found under the Downloads tab at the bottom of this page.
+More information can be found under the Documents section on this page.